 In the Healthy Living strand there is shift from a focus on content knowledge to focusing on health literacy, which means building students’ skills and understanding of how to and use health information to make healthy choices and how to make connections outside of oneself for healthy living.
 The inquiry process can be used as a vehicle through which students develop knowledge and skills related to the various health concepts and communicate their learning to promote healthy living with others, across their school, and in the community.

-Figure 4: Inquiry Components in Healthy Living4
+Figure 4: Inquiry Components in Healthy Living (Ontario Ministry of Education, 2015)

-1, 2, 3, 4 Ontario Ministry of Education.
+Ontario Ministry of Education.
 (2015).
 The Ontario Curriculum, Grades 1 to 8: Health and Physical Education, 2015 (Rev. ed.).